-All pages in this category will eventually be moved to Category:Bios
+All pages in this category have been moved to Category:Bios

-Instructions: To create a page, create a file in this format p2pfoundation.net/Last name, First name.
-End the entry with the following by adding Category Individuals between double straight brackets.
+Instructions: To create a page, create a file in this format p2pfoundation.net/Firstname Lastname.
+End the entry with the following by adding Category:Bios between double straight brackets.

 The P2P Hall of Fame